Thiruchitrambalam: Plot

 Pazham, who saw Shobana as his friend until then, starts developing a romantic interest in her.
 Pazham confesses his feelings to Shobana, but Shobhana rejects him.
-This causes awkwardness and strain in their relationship and they both stop talking to each other for a while.
+This causes awkwardness and strain in their relationship, and they both stop talking to each other for a while.
 Shobana decides to leave for Canada for work and tells Pazham to meet her at the airport.
-On his way to the airport, Pazham's vehicle is stopped by the police and Shobana gets on the flight.
+On his way to the airport, Pazham's vehicle is stopped by the police, and Shobana gets on the flight.
 Pazham regrets spoiling his relationship with Shobana, only to learn later through Shobana's brother that she has been in love with Pazham all along, who has been ignoring her feelings for years since the sixth grade and that she has treasured letters and gifts from him over the years.
 He further tells Pazham that she rejected him because she does not want to be in a rebound relationship.
-Since Pazham asked all his doubts on love and proposals many times Shobana stopped thinking about him.
+Since Pazham asked all his doubts on love and proposals many times, Shobana stopped thinking about him.

-One month passes by and Pazham calls Shobana, where she tells him that she hates Canada and wants to return to India.
+One month passes by, and Pazham calls Shobana, where she tells him that she hates Canada and wants to return to India.
 In a twist of events, Pazham tells her to turn around, and she is shocked to see him there.
-Pazham apologises for ignoring her feelings and being selfish for not asking about her feelings all these years and Pazham rekindles their relationship.They return to India and finally get married.
+Pazham apologises for ignoring her feelings and being selfish for not asking about her feelings all these years, and Pazham rekindles their relationship.
+They return to India and finally get married.

 Production

 Development

 On 15 December 2019, Kalanithi Maran, owner of the production house Sun Pictures, announced that the house was joining hands with Dhanush for his 44th film as the lead actor.
 A few days before, Anirudh Ravichander stated that he would collaborate soon with the latter, making speculations whether it is this project or another.
 In January 2020, director Mithran R. Jawahar, who had successful collaborations with Dhanush after Yaaradi Nee Mohini (2008), Kutty and Uthamaputhiran (2010), was reportedly chosen to direct the venture.
 Dhanush was reported to have written the script and chosen Jawahar to direct it.

 In early October that year, reports claimed that production for the project would start after Dhanush completes his commitments to his venture with Mari Selvaraj, which became Karnan (2021).
 Coinciding with the occasion of Anirudh's birthday, he was announced to compose the score, in his reunion with Dhanush after years.
-Cinematographer Om Prakash, editor Prasanna GK, art director Jacki, stunt choreographer Stunt Silva, dance choreographers Jani – Sathish Krishnan and costume designer Kavya Sriram were a part of the technical crew.
+Cinematographer Om Prakash, editor Prasanna GK, art director Jacki, stunt choreographer Stunt Silva, dance choreographers Jani Master – Sathish Krishnan and costume designer Kavya Sriram were a part of the technical crew.
 On 5 August 2021, the official title Thiruchitrambalam was announced.